-This model identifies harm by using a quantitative threshold against a selection of PAI indicators.
-Companies which fall below these thresholds are flagged as potentially harmful.
-This is then considered taking account of the materiality of the harm, whether harm has or is occurring, and whether mitigating activities are underway to address harm.
+of the materiality of the harm, whether harm has or is occurring, and whether mitigating activities are underway to address harm.
 Where data is not available, investment teams seek to satisfy that no significant harm has taken place through desk-based research or company engagement.

-All bonds issued by companies are subject to the exclusion policy.
-This ensures minimum environmental and social safeguards are in place even for bonds issued by companies that do not have a strong ESG Materiality rating or that are not assessed by the ESG Materiality Rating Model.
+In addition, all equity investments are subject to the exclusion criteria, ensuring minimum environmental and social safeguards are in place even for companies that do not have a strong ESG Materiality rating.